Chemical substance: Naming and indexing

 Every chemical substance has one or more systematic names, usually named according to the IUPAC rules for naming.
 An alternative system is used by the Chemical Abstracts Service (CAS).

 Many compounds are also known by their more common, simpler names, many of which predate the systematic name.
 For example, the long-known sugar glucose is now systematically named 6-(hydroxymethyl)oxane-2,3,4,5-tetrol.
 Natural products and pharmaceuticals are also given simpler names, for example the mild pain-killer Naproxen is the more common name for the chemical compound (S)-6-methoxy-α-methyl-2-naphthaleneacetic acid.

 Chemists frequently refer to chemical compounds using chemical formulae or molecular structure of the compound.
 There has been a phenomenal growth in the number of chemical compounds being synthesized (or isolated), and then reported in the scientific literature by professional chemists around the world.
 An enormous number of chemical compounds are possible through the chemical combination of the known chemical elements.
 As of Feb 2021, about "177 million organic and inorganic substances" (including 68 million defined-sequence biopolymers) are in the scientific literature and registered in public databases.
 The names of many of these compounds are often nontrivial and hence not very easy to remember or cite accurately.
-Also it is difficult to keep the track of them in the literature.
+Also, it is difficult to keep track of them in the literature.
 Several international organizations like IUPAC and CAS have initiated steps to make such tasks easier.
 CAS provides the abstracting services of the chemical literature, and provides a numerical identifier, known as CAS registry number to each chemical substance that has been reported in the chemical literature (such as chemistry journals and patents).
 This information is compiled as a database and is popularly known as the Chemical substances index.
-Other computer-friendly systems that have been developed for substance information, are: SMILES and the International Chemical Identifier or InChI.
+Other computer-friendly systems that have been developed for substance information are: SMILES and the International Chemical Identifier or InChI.